Divorce Can Get Messy

 We do offer guidance on the pro se process.
 Our professionals can help you select the correct documents and provide legal advice without requiring full representation.
 Please contact Divergent Family Law to consult with an attorney regarding these options.

-Legal separation provides a middle ground.
-When a couple doesn’t want to divorce but also doesn’t want to continue living as a married couple.
+Legal separation provides a middle ground for when a different-sex couple or a same-sex couple doesn’t want to divorce but also doesn’t want to continue living as married.